vmanoj1996/potato-protocol/README.md

 # potato-protocol
 A quick recipe for transferring structured data from Arduino to host PC.
-It is similar to MAVLink
+It is similar to MAVLink.

 **Credits**: